saikat495/socketdocs/docs/identity/identity.md

 Because of the multilevel verification and authentication by others, it makes the socket identity a unique and powerful feature which is more reliable and trustworthy in nature.

 In socket, different Apps require different parts of the identities.
 Entering a community with certain profile information as sought by the admin of that community has to be addressed individually on a case to case basis and in agreement with the profile owner as opted in settings.
+In settings, on  security point of view, if user do not wish to give some of the information while entering the community, tt is entirely upto the user's willingness and discretion.

 For example, if one is looking for a dating partner and the person does not want to disclose his basic identity, then while entering the dating app, it asks for choice of his/her name as to be shown to the other users/ proposed partners of the dating app.
 The fields like address, education, experience, phone number etc are kept hidden from the other users of the dating app.
 This is to maintain the user's confidentiality and to safegaurd the real identity of the user as per his/her requirement.